-"And I feel like when I went into my birth I was uninformed...I just assumed that if I took care of myself, I ate well stayed active, didn't do any drugs or alcohol or anything like that, like, you know, did all of the checklists.
-Like I did everything that I was supposed to do.
+"And I feel like when I went into my birth I was uninformed...I just assumed that if I took stayed active, didn't do any drugs or alcohol or anything like that, like, you know, did all of the everything that I was supposed to do.
 I was high risk."